-Open the tailgate.
+1. Open the endgate.

-Remove the screws from the lamp assembly near the tailgate latch.
+Remove the two screws from the lamp assembly.

-- Pull the assembly away from the pickup side panel. - Turn the socket counterclockwise to remove it.
-Push the tab in while you turn the socket. - Pull the bulb out. - 6.
-Push the new bulb into the socket. - Put the socket into the assembly and turn the socket clockwise until it locks in place. - Replace the assembly.
-Install and tighten the screws. - Close the tailgate.
+- 3. Pull the assembly away from the vehicle. - Turn the socket counterclockwise to remove it.
+Push the tab in while you turn the socket counterclockwise. - Holding the base of the bulb, pull the bulb straight out of the socket.

+- Push the new bulb straight into the socket until it clicks. - Put the socket into the lamp assembly and turn the socket clockwise until it locks in place. - 8.
+Install the lamp assembly and screws. - 9.
+Close the endgate.